 Inter-fund activities between governmental funds and between governmental funds and proprietary funds appear as due to/due from on the Governmental Fund Balance Sheet and Proprietary Fund Statement of Net Position and as other resources and other uses on the governmental fund Statement of Revenues, Expenditures and Changes in Fund Balance and on the Proprietary Fund Statement of Revenues, Expenses and Changes in Fund Net Position.
 All inter-fund transactions between governmental funds and between governmental funds and internal service funds are eliminated on the government-wide statements.
-Inter-fund activities between governmental funds and enterprise funds remain on the government-wide statement of Net Position as internal balances and on the Statement of Net Position as internal balances and on the governmental funds and enterprise funds remain as due to/due from on the government-wide Statement of Activities.
+Interfund activities between governmental funds and enterprise funds remain on the government-wide statement of Activities as inter-fund transfers.
+Inter-fund activities between governmental funds and fiduciary funds remain as due to/due from on the government-wide Statement of Activities.